-Moss Adams conducted the audit in accordance with GAGAS issued by the Comptroller General of the United States.
-We reviewed the 2016 Measure B financial records and expenditures for FY 2020-2021 to verify that funds were used as set forth in the 2016 Measure B ballot language.
+Moss Adams conducted this performance audit in accordance with GAGAS issued by the Comptroller General of the United States.
+We reviewed the 2016 Measure B financial records and expenditures for FY 2021-2022 to verify that funds were used as set forth in the 2016 Measure B ballot language.
 We identified the following two observations and recommendations over the course of our audit.